ericrivera228/Planetary-Super-Store/README.md

 #### Running the back-end
 `docker run -it -p 5000:5000 ericrivera228/planet-store-backend:latest`

 VERY IMPORTANT!
 DO NOT CHANGE THE PORT OPTION!
 The front-end of the app is hard-coded to expect the back-end on port 5000.
-Exposing the web server on a different will break the application.
+Exposing the web server on a port different will break the application.

 #### Running the front-end
 `docker run -it -p 3000:3000 ericrivera228/planet-store-frontend:latest`